KR1ISTIN/API-Social-Network/README.md

 An API built using MongoDB and Mongoose

 ## Description
-API Social Network was created to gain knowledge and understanding how MongoDB and Mongoose works to create a backend API with using a NoSql database.
-I learned how create controllers and models with MongoDB instead of MYSql syntax.
+API Social Network was created to gain knowledge and understanding how to implement a ODM with Mongoose when working with a NoSQL database.
 This project allows you to create a user, a thought associated with that user and a reaction by another user.
 You are also able to update and delete a user and thoughts connected to the user.
-I look forward to gaining further knowledge in using a NoSql database in my future projects.

 ## Table of Contents
 Click below to navigate to corresponding sections